AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Accumulation/Distribution (ADL)
 ### Description
-The concept of the Accumulation Distribution Line (ADL) indicator was developed by Marc Chaikin.
-The ADL is a volume indicator; it represents the money flow.
-The ADL is a further development of the On-Balance Volume Indicator developed by Joe Granville, which also happens to be one of the first volume indicators.
+The Accumulation Distribution Line (ADL) indicator was developed by Marc Chaikin.
+The ADL is a volume indicator that represents the money flow.
+The ADL is an improvement of the On-Balance Volume Indicator created by Joe Granville, which was actually one of the very first volume indicators.

 ### Interpretation
 There are two interpretations of the ADL: